 Why They’re Asking

-Effective goal-setting is the mark of a clear-thinking, motivated worker.
-It's essential in the context of both fulfilling day-to-day responsibilities and staying the course throughout your development within an organization.
+Effective goal-setting is the hallmark of a clear-thinking, motivated worker.
+Indeed, I’ve found that being able to set well-defined goals is essential both when it comes to fulfilling day-to-day responsibilities and staying the course throughout your development within an organization.

-An interviewer wants to know that you'll remain organized, engaged, and ambitious throughout your tenure at their company — this question gives them the chance to see that.
+An interviewer wants to know that you’ll remain organized, engaged, and ambitious throughout your tenure at their company — and asking about your goals gives them the chance to see whether that’s the case.

 How to Answer

-Before your interview, talk to a few people who are where you would like to be and ask if your stated goals strike a healthy balance between high-minded and achievable.
+Before your interview, talk to a few people who are further along in your career path and ask if your stated goals strike a healthy balance between high-minded and achievable.

-Then, when you talk to the hiring manager, briefly describe your goals and hone in on why you want to achieve them — your driving motivations and where you think achieving these goals could take you in the next few years.
+Then, when you talk to the hiring manager, briefly describe your goals and hone in on why you want to achieve them.
+Talk through your core, driving motivations, and share where you think achieving these goals could take you in the next few years.

 Sample Answer

-“My short-term goal is to X, as I want to outdo myself in Y motivations, This will help me build up the skills I need to achieve my long-term goal of Z and reach new heights.”
+“My short-term goal is to X, as I am deeply motivated by Y. This will help me build up the skills I need to reach new heights and achieve my long-term goal of Z.”

 5. “How do you generate, develop, and close sales opportunities?”